jenniferemshepherd/FT-tech-test/README.md

 As a User
 So that I can compare my experience with others' after I have left a rating I would like to view all of the ratings left

+As a User
+So that I can have consistent experience when interacting with FT products I would like to see FT styling
 ```

 Technologies Used:
 --------
 * Sinatra
+* PostgreSQL
 * RSpec
 * Capybara
 * pg